-The couple produced three children: Christy, Linda, and Pat.
+The couple had three children: Christy, Linda, and Pat.
 Carolyn kept house and reared the kids, while her husband worked and traveled a great deal.
 They lived in Grand Junction, Menlo Park, and Pasadena.
 Eventually they settled down and built their dream house in Flagstaff, Arizona, where Gene established the USGS Center for Astrogeology.
 Carolyn traveled a bit with her husband in these days, but quit long trips after noticing the effect her absence had on the children.
 Wondering about what role her gender and background had on her later work, Carolyn concedes that she believes "motherhood teaches patience for detail and that women tend to look at the fine details more than men."
 Her ability to attend to detail would pay off in her later astronomy career.
 In addition, motherhood had left her yearning for a higher level of thought.

 Initially Carolyn worked as a field assistant for her late husband, Gene Shoemaker.
 She was working with him in 1997, when the pair was involved in a car crash near Alice Springs, Australia.
 Gene Shoemaker was killed instantly, while Carolyn sustained severe injuries.
 She eventually recovered and continued her observation work.

 Gene was a cheerleader of other people's interests.
-He encouraged her to fly and become a pilot in 1960, because he knew she wanted to, as he did but could not due to health problems.
-In the late 1960s, after 25 years as "homemaker and mother" to their three children, Carolyn was faced with the empty-nest syndrome and wanted something fulfilling to do.
+He encouraged her to fly and become a pilot in 1960, because he knew she wanted to, as he did, but could not due to health problems.
+In the late 1960s, after years as "homemaker and mother" to their three children, Carolyn was faced with the empty-nest syndrome and wanted something fulfilling to do.
 She asked Gene for suggestions.
 At CalTech, Gene and Eleanor (Glo) Helin had begun a program to find Earth-approaching asteroids in 1969, in order to determine their statistical encounter with the Earth.
 Gene knew the program needed additional help and Carolyn was eager to try.

 As a young girl, Carolyn considered Astronomy as a field "relegated to only old men in white beards, smoking pipes, and staring at the sky."
 In the 1960s, there was still a "prevailing attitude in astronomy that women were used as computers for their attention to fine detail, not for theory."
 Bobby Bus, an astronomer at Lowell Observatory and now at the Hawaiian Observatory, was the student at CalTech who trained Carolyn in astronomy.
 Her patient personality lended itself to the detailed work and her good stereovision allowed her to excel with the new stereo machine that Gene and Helen had designed.
 Carolyn gradually worked into planetary astronomy as a career and loved it for the opportunity to keep on learning new things each day.
-The thrill of discovery is deeply satisfying to her.
+The thrill of discovery is deeply satisfying.